RomiVandoren/AIRRWAS/README.md

 - **test_data/**
   For testing purposes, a small dataset of **6 samples** from the discovery cohort is provided.
   This allows users to test the main parts of the pipeline without requiring access to the full dataset.
   To run the full pipeline look at the data availability statement for full datasets.

+- **TCR_microbiome_network.html**
+  The html file containing the full public TCR-microbiome interaction network.
+  Download and open the file as a webpage to explore the interactive network.

 ---

 ## Data Availability